ahmadmac01/Pretrain-gpt2/README.md

 5. **Streamlit Interface:**

 Deploy a Streamlit interface for generating text using the pretrained GPT-2 model.
-Streamlit provides an easy way to create web applications with Python, allowing users to interact with the model by entering a prompt and receiving generated text in response.
+Streamlit provides an easy way to create web applications, allowing users to interact with the model by entering a prompt and receiving generated text in response.

 6. **Deployement:**